Darius Harris

-Darius Leseaun Harris (born January 17, 1996) is an American football linebacker for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Middle Tennessee.
+Darius Leseaun Harris (born January 17, 1996) is an American professional football linebacker for the New England Patriots of the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders.

 Professional career

+Kansas City Chiefs (first stint)

-After playing four years at Middle Tennessee, Harris was signed by the Kansas City Chiefs as an undrafted free agent on April 29, 2019.
+Harris was signed by the Kansas City Chiefs as an undrafted free agent on April 29, 2019.
 On July 24, he was placed on the non-football injury reserve while recovering from a shoulder injury he suffered late in college, spending the entire season there.
 Without Harris, the Chiefs won Super Bowl LIV against the San Francisco 49ers.

 Harris returned to the Chiefs the next season, but was waived on September 5, 2020 and was signed to the practice squad the next day.
 On September 30, he was promoted from the practice squad.

 On October 9, 2021, Harris was waived by the Chiefs and re-signed to the practice squad.
 He signed a reserve/future contract with the Chiefs on February 2, 2022.

-Harris won his second Super Bowl ring when the Chiefs won Super Bowl LVII 38-35 against the Philadelphia Eagles with Harris recording 1 tackle in the game.
+Harris won his second Super Bowl when the Chiefs won Super Bowl LVII 38-35 against the Philadelphia Eagles with Harris recording one tackle in the game.

+Las Vegas Raiders

+On August 1, 2023, Harris signed with the Las Vegas Raiders.
+He was waived eleven days later.
+Harris was signed to the Raiders' practice squad on October 24.

+Kansas City Chiefs (second stint)

+Harris was signed off the Raiders practice squad by the Chiefs on October 31, 2023.
+He was released on December 16 and re-signed to the practice squad three days later.
+He was promoted to the active roster on January 26, 2024.
+Harris won his third Super Bowl championship when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

+On February 27, 2024, Harris once again signed with Kansas City.

+Dallas Cowboys

+On August 6, 2024, Harris signed with the Dallas Cowboys.
+He was released on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on December 28.
+Harris signed a reserve/future contract on January 6, 2025.

+On August 26, 2025, Harris was released by the Cowboys as part of final roster cuts.

+New England Patriots

+On September 3, 2025, Harris signed with the New England Patriots practice squad.
+He was placed on injured reserve on November 17.